- Tanker endorsement definition

 Our economy needs the trucking industry to survive, no matter how dangerous it can be and tanker endorsements are just one way that safety is prioritized on the road.

-For these endorsements to do their job, shippers, like you, need to understand when they're necessary.
+For these endorsements to function as intended, shippers need to understand when they're necessary.

 Failing to inform your transportation partner about the specifications of your freight — and therefore your requirement of a tanker endorsed driver — can be highly damaging to the carriers moving your commodity and the safety of all parties.